nokey-54/FFmpeg-livestream-docker/README.md

 4. Open the `stream01/mp3` folder.
 5. Replace all songs inside with the songs you want to stream.
 Make sure to follow copyright regulations.
 6. Set up a new livestream on YouTube.
-7. Run `docker-compose --compatibility up -d --build --force-recreate` without quotes in your terminal/command prompt.
+7. Run `docker-compose --compatibility up -d --build --force-recreate` in your terminal/command prompt.
 8. Enjoy your livestream!

 ## TODO